|Date of Birth||November 7, 1891|

 Predeceased by his sister Ethel in 1918, his mother Julia in 1932, his father James Joseph in 1936, Charles died suddenly at his home on 6 December 1946.
 He was survived by his wife Eva, and sisters Velma Boyd (died 1983, Medicine Hat) and Gladys Symonds (died 1973, Kenora).

 Eva returned to England aboard the Aquitania in March of 1949, destination Whitehaven where her parents had been living before she came to Canada.
-Eva died during the last quarter of 1979, death registered in Whitehaven.
+Eva died on 22 December 1979, death registered in Whitehaven.

 In August of 1919 the town of Keewatin held a demonstration where all who had served during the war were honoured and presented with badges and medals.
 Charles was one of the men honoured.
 His name is found on the Lake of the Woods Milling Company Roll of Honour plaque as well as the Municipality of Keewatin For King and Country plaque.